department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process.md

 ---

-A disability claim is a formal legal request for benefits (like financial support and health care).
-It’s very important to prepare carefully and to make sure you have the details right before applying.
+A disability claim is a formal legal request for benefits (like compensation and health care).
+It’s very important to understand the process and prepare carefully before applying.

 An accredited representative (a trained professional trusted to help with VA-related claims) can help you through the process.
 [Find an accredited representative](/disability-benefits/apply-for-benefits/help/index.html).